top of page

 Catherine Ricketts, The Mother Artist: Portraits of Ambition, Limitation, and Creativity

 I seek an authentic experience of beauty amidst the distractions and messes of daily life.
-I focus on family scenes, room interiors and still life to create intimate views into one’s interior realm.
+My work focuses on family scenes, room interiors and still life to create intimate views into one’s interior realm.
 The restorative, embodying aspects of blending tactile fiber materials are also central to my practice.
 I love the process of slow-looking and developing layered, nuanced surfaces as a form of active contemplation.
 But I also thrive on the speed and unpredictability of techniques like wet felting.

 Since becoming a mother of three young children, these pursuits have found expression in my depictions of the tender rituals and pandemonium of parenthood.
 Through subjects like messy playpens, doodling children or wedding rings, my work hints at the intersection of ritual and play, monotony and delight in fundamental human relationships.